-What does FOB mean in the freight industry?
+What does FOB mean in shipping?

-But what the heck does that mean?
-The FOB designation is used to indicate when liability and ownership of goods is transferred from a seller to a buyer.
+Free on board indicates whether the seller or the buyer is liable for goods that are damaged or destroyed during shipping.
 When used with an identified physical location, the designation determines which party has responsibility for the payment of the freight charges and at what point title for the shipment passes from the seller to the buyer.

 In international shipping, for example, “FOB [name of originating port]” means that the seller (consignor) is responsible for transportation of the goods to the port of shipment and the cost of loading.
 The buyer (consignee) pays the costs of ocean freight, insurance, unloading, and transportation from the arrival port to the final destination.
 The seller passes the risk to the buyer when the goods are loaded at the originating port.